Continence Pads and Perineal Care

-Urinary incontinence is a common condition affecting 1 in 3 women.
+Urinary incontinence, or the involuntary leakage of urine, is a common condition affecting 1 in 3 women.
 Many people experiencing incontinence fail to seek help.
 There are different types of incontinence and many causes.
-With the correct assessment and treatment plan, incontinence can be cured.
-It is therefore strongly recommended to seek help.
-When continence cannot be achieved or fully achieved, or the woman chooses to forego surgical treatment, the use of continence pads is an option.
+With the correct assessment and treatment plan, incontinence can be cured or significantly reduced.
+Therefore, it is strongly recommended to seek help.
+When continence cannot be fully achieved, or the woman chooses to forego medical or surgical treatment, the use of continence pads is an option.

 There are many brands of continence pads available.
-Pads can be purchased at super markets, chemists/drug stores, and online outlets.
+Pads can be purchased at supermarkets, chemists/drug stores, and online outlets.
 Some healthcare providers may also offer a continence service that provides continence pads.
-This generally depends on the level of incontinence and usually follows an incontinence treatment plan which has not been fully successful.

-Disposable pads (Figure 2a and 2b) can accommodate varying capacities as well as different levels of ability/agility.
+Disposable pads (Figures 2a and 2b) can accommodate varying capacities as well as different levels of ability/agility.

 Disposable pads consist of several different layers (Figure 3).
-There is a plastic, breathable backing sheet, and a one-way cover sheet that sits next to the skin and allows the urine to drain away but prevents it from seeping back.
+There is a plastic, breathable backing sheet, and a one-way cover sheet that sits next to the skin and allows the urine to flow into the pad but prevents it from seeping back out.
 Pulp, like cotton wool, is sandwiched between these two layers.
 The pulp layer contains strategically placed super absorbent polymers to offer greater absorbency where it is needed.
 The polymers lock the urine away.

-Those who deal with incontinence may be tempted to wear sanitary napkins to contain their incontinence.
+Those who suffer from incontinence may be tempted to wear sanitary napkins to contain their incontinence.
 This tends to be unsuccessful, since sanitary napkins are designed to absorb and contain blood rather than urine, which is more liquid.
-Therefore, continence pads are a more suitable option.
 Some people use more than one sanitary pad at a time to combat the overflow.
 This is also not advisable.
+Dedicated continence pads are a more suitable option.

 Disposable pads come in varying shapes and sizes.
-The higher the absorbency of a pad the bigger the pad will be (this is often referred to as a 2-piece system).
-Insert pads are meant to be worn in conventional pants/briefs or special stretch/net pants.
+The higher the absorbency of a pad the bigger the pad will be.
+Insert pads are meant to be worn in conventional pants/briefs or special stretch/net pants (this is often referred to as a 2-piece system).
 The aim is for the pads to be fitted and held snugly against the genital area to prevent leakage.
 Each manufacturer will have their own specific guidance for application of these pads.
 If using stretch pants, accurate measurement of the hips and waist is required.
 Leakage occurs when there is not a good, snug fit.

 Pull-up pads are also available and give a sense of wearing one’s own underwear/pants (Figure 4).
 These come in varying sizes and capacities and also require accurate hip and waist measurements to ensure a proper fit.
-Pull-up pants tend to be not as absorbent as the larger 2-piece system.
+Pull-up pants tend to not be as absorbent as the larger 2-piece systems.

 For individuals who have disabilities, there are all-in-one pads and belted pads.
 The belted pads facilitate toileting for people who require hoisting for toileting.
 These vary in size and capacity, so hip and waist measurements will be needed to ensure a good fit.